SunStarSys/www/content/essays/devops.md

 ### Virtualization vs. Containerization: a Pets vs. Cattle Redux

-Container systems like Docker are customizable, redeployable virtualization technologies that are typically used to support a MicroService Architecture (MSA) application cluster framework (aka service mesh manager like Kubernetes).
+Container systems like Docker are customizable, redeployable virtualization technologies that are typically used to support a MicroService Architecture (MSA) application cluster framework (aka service mesh manager like Kubernetes or Rancher).
 They pick up where virtualization systems left off, trading unlimited support of (fully) isolated per-VM operating systems for Linux-kernel based VM's that have considerably more programmable customization and integration with the parent Linux host on which they run.
 In addition, they can be rebuilt and *uploaded* to a central distribution service (like artifactory) for wide-scale reuse across multiple dependency chains and raw executable